With Authority!: Gameplay

-At its core, WWE With Authority! was a digital collectible card game in electronic form.
-Players could purchase virtual "Pages" and assemble them into a "Playbook."
+During official support, players could purchase virtual "Pages" and assemble them into a "Playbook".
 This playbook would represent the moves and abilities that your "Superstar" (wrestler) would be capable of pulling off in the ring.

-Most pages required "Momentum" to play.
-There were six different Momentum types that represented the different type of Pages that could be played.
-These Momentum types were called Agility, Technical, Strength, Strike, Knowledge, and Attitude.
-The first five of these momentum types could only be generated by momentum pages in playbooks.
-Attitude Momentum was a fluid resource that could be gained and lost by playing pages or utilizing a wrestler's special ability.
+Most pages require "Momentum" to play.
+There are six different Momentum types that represent the different type of Pages that can be played.
+These Momentum types are called Agility, Technical, Strength, Strike, Knowledge, and Attitude.
+The first five of these momentum types can only be generated by momentum pages in playbooks.
+Attitude Momentum is a fluid resource that could be gained and lost by playing pages or utilizing a wrestler's special ability.

-Wrestlers were given Momentum limits to limit which Pages Superstars had the ability to use.
-For example, the first edition Triple H Superstar had an Agility Momentum limit of 1.
-This meant that the player could only utilize one Agility Momentum in their Playbook, thus limiting the player from playing Pages that had a 2 or more Agility Momentum cost.

-In addition, Superstars had special abilities provide a benefit or penalty that generally increased the effectiveness of their respective movesets and/or Special Pages.
+Wrestlers are given Momentum limits to limit which Pages Superstars have the ability to use.
+For example, the first edition Triple H Superstar has an Agility Momentum limit of 1.
+This means that the player can only utilize one Agility Momentum in their Playbook, thus limiting the player from playing Pages that have a 2 or more Agility Momentum cost.
+In addition, Superstars have special abilities that provide a benefit or penalty that generally increase the effectiveness of their respective movesets and/or Special Pages.

+Release

-WWE With Authority! was distributed as a downloadable freeware game and was available on CD in retail stores for US$5.00.
+WWF With Authority! was first distributed as a downloadable freeware game and was available on CD in retail stores for US$5.00.
 The retail version came with a redemption code for a William Regal starter playbook.
 Players could purchase additional pre-constructed playbooks for superstars consisting of complete selections of plays for US$10.00.
 Booster packs were also available for US$3.00 that include an assortment of random individual pages to accentuate your existing playbooks.
 A certain amount of rarer cards were guaranteed in each booster.